 - Type slmgr /xpr and hit Enter to check if the Windows is activated.
 If it’s activated, you will be prompted “the machine is permanently activated” on a pop-up window.

-Reading here, you may already know how to transfer Windows 11/10 to new hard drive.
+Reading here, you may already know how to perform Windows 11/10 transfer to new hard drive.
 Here are 3 available ways to do so.
 You can choose the way you prefer.
-But I personally recommend you using AOMEI Backupper Standard to move Windows 10 to new SSD or HDD.
+But I personally recommend you use AOMEI Backupper Standard to move Windows 10 to new SSD or HDD.

 This software has a wizard-like interface, which makes all steps become easier.
 And it can accelerate the reading and writing speed of SSDs.
 Also, if you want to move Windows 11/10 to a new computer with different hardware, "Universal Restore" in the advanced version can do you a big favor.
 Download the freeware or free trial to have a try.